-Packed with fresh pumpkin, chocolate chips and warm spices, this gluten-free pumpkin chocolate chip cake is the perfect one-bowl fall treat.
+Packed with fresh pumpkin, chocolate chips and warm spices, this gluten-free pumpkin chocolate chip cake is the perfect one-bowl fall dessert.
 It has a tender, moist and delicate crumb everyone will love (even your friends who don't have celiac).
 You can make this gluten-free pumpkin cake ahead of time, making it ideal for holiday gatherings and office potlucks.
 And yes, you can double the recipe (use the entire can of pumpkin puree if you do so)

 - Recipe Ingredients Notes